Next: Generic Programs, Previous: Generalities about Autoconf tests, Up: Existing Tests [Contents][Index]

 This macro uses the ‘mkdir -p’ command if possible.
 Otherwise, it

-falls back on invoking install-sh
+falls back on invoking install-sh with the -d option,

 so your package should

-contain install-sh as described under AC_PROG_INSTALL
+contain install-sh as described under AC_PROG_INSTALL.

 An install-sh file that predates Autoconf 2.60 or Automake 1.10